 First of all, THANK YOU for choosing to visit Pectus Excavatum.

-A deformed chest can be a taboo subject and, in many cases, a negative strain for those born with the disorder.
+A deformed chest can be a taboo subject and, in many cases, cause negative strain for those born with the disorder.

-No longer - We’ve put together this complete pectus excavatum guide as an aid to you.
+You don’t have to suffer in silence any longer.
+We’ve put together this complete pectus excavatum guide especially for you.

-We give you the knowledge to transform your funnel chest into a beautiful and strong upper body without surgery, but we also provide information about the NUSS procedure, so you can make an educated decision on which path is right for you.
-We give you an exercise program and a recovery program with special exercises.
-Also included are psychological info about the mental strain, tips for dealing with it, and basic information about pectus excavatum in general.
+We provide you with the knowledge to transform your funnel chest into a beautiful and strong upper body without surgery, but we also provide information about the Nuss procedure—the surgical option—so you can make an educated decision on which path is right for you.
+We give you an exercise program and a recovery program with special exercises, as well as information about the mental and psychological strain, tips for dealing with it, and basic information about pectus excavatum in general.

 Furthermore, we share many experiences from both children and parents who have been in the same situation as you.
 With all of this information in one place, we have the most comprehensive pectus excavatum e-book currently available.

-This type of surgery is named after American physician Dr. Donald Nuss, who in 1987 invented a remarkably minimally invasive chest procedure for the purpose of curing funnel chest.
-This a contrast to formerly used alternative procedures.
-Today, the Nuss Procedure has been further developed into the absolute best treatment for funnel chest, excelling in terms of the cosmetic result, as well as in terms of the scope of the procedure/surgery and consequently in terms of stress on the body.
+This type of surgery is named after American physician Dr. Donald Nuss, who in 1987 invented a remarkably minimally-invasive chest procedure to cure funnel chest.
+It stands in sharp contrast to alternative procedures.
+Today, the Nuss Procedure has been further developed into the absolute best treatment for funnel chest; it excels in terms of the cosmetic result as well as the scope of the procedure/surgery, and consequently in terms of stress on the body.

 The procedure is done by making a small incision in each side of the chest, through which one or two stainless steel bars are inserted under the ribs.
 The steel bar is first inserted under the sternum, and by turning the concave steel bar inside the body, the sternum is pushed out to shape the chest into its natural form.
-Here, the steel bar(s) will stay for 3 years, after which they are taken back out in an even smaller procedure done through the same incision sites made in the first procedure.
+Here, the steel bar(s) will stay for 3 years while the body heals, after which they are taken back out in an even smaller procedure done through the same incision sites made in the first procedure.

-After this, the chest will maintain its natural form, and the price for a normal-looking chest, increased self-confidence and a physically more well-functioning body is a small scar at each side of the chest.
+After this, the chest will maintain its natural form, and the price for a normal-looking chest, increased self-confidence and a physically high-functioning body is a small scar at each side of the chest.

 • The ideal age for funnel chest surgery is from age 11-13.